jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 The psexec exploit module `exploit/windows/smb/psexec`  will authenticate through psexec to smb and then upload a meterpreter payload.
 This is installing software on the target so be aware of Antivirus solutions which could detection the software as malicious.

-1. <u>Find/Use the module</u>: Can just search for `psexec` and select the psexec exploit or `use exploit/windows/smb/psexec `.
+1. **Find/Use the module**: Can just search for `psexec` in Metasploit and select the psexec exploit  or `use exploit/windows/smb/psexec `.
 The payload will probably be set to `windows/meterpreter/reverse_tcp` which 32-bit but its fine:
 ```
 #### search psexec ####

 use exploit/windows/smb/psexec
 ```
-3. <u>Configure the module</u>: We'll need to set the target with `RHOSTS` and then the `SMBUser`  and `SMBPass` of the account.
+2. **Configure the module**: We'll need to set the target with `RHOSTS` and then the `SMBUser`  and `SMBPass` of the account.
 You can also configure the payload which you can set to your machine `LHOST` & `LPORT`.

 ```
 set RHOST target
 set SMBUser <username>
 set SMBPass <password>
 ```
 4. Run the exploit using just `exploit`.
-This should start a meterpreter session when done.
+This should start a meterpreter session if successful.

 ### EternalBlue

 EternalBlue (CVE-2017-0144) is a Windows vulnerability developed by the NSA that exploits a flaw in the SMBv1 protocol, allowing attackers to remotely execute code by sending crafted packets.
-It can lead to reverse shells or meterpreter sessions and includes automatic privilege escalation.
+It can lead to reverse shells/meterpreter sessions and includes automatic privilege escalation.
 The vulnerability gained notoriety during the **WannaCry ransomware attack** in 2017, which used EternalBlue to spread across networks, infecting Windows systems.
 EternalBlue impacts various Windows versions, including Vista, 7/8.1/10, and Windows Server 2008/2012/2016, particularly effective on Windows 7/8.1 and Server 2008/2012.
 A patch was released in March 2017, though many systems remain unpatched.

 Metasploit offers an **auxiliary module** to check for vulnerable systems and an **exploit module** to target unpatched systems, providing privileged access and a meterpreter session.